 Hire a Metro Accident Lawyer Los Angeles

+If you’re an Angeleno, you might be familiar with Metrolink.
 Metrolink is a regional rail system that provides transportation to people in Los Angeles County traveling between Orange, Riverside, and San Bernardino Counties.
-Metrolink was designed as a public transit system to reduce the congestion on highways and to improve the overall mobility throughout Southern California.
+Metrolink was designed as a public transit system to reduce congestion on highways and improve overall mobility throughout Southern California.
 Many Los Angeles County residents use the Metrolink and depend on it for their daily transportation needs.

-While Metrolink’s ridership is the seventh largest in the nation among commuter rail systems, it has the second highest number of deaths, behind only New Jersey transit, whose trains travel six times as many miles as Metrolink trains on a yearly basis and carry five times as many passengers.
-The Federal Railroad Administration reports that in one six year period, 39 out of 61 passenger fatalities across the nation involved Metrolink trains.
-Metrolink accidents in Glendale in 2005 and in Chatsworth in 2008 accounted for nearly all of the 39 deaths.
+While Metrolink’s ridership is the seventh-largest in the nation among commuter rail systems, it has the second-highest number of deaths, behind only New Jersey transit, whose trains travel six times as many miles as Metrolink trains on a yearly basis and carry five times as many passengers.
+The Federal Railroad Administration reports that in one six-year period, 39 out of 61 passenger fatalities across the nation involved Metrolink trains.
+Metrolink accidents in Glendale in 2005 and Chatsworth in 2008 accounted for nearly all of the 39 deaths.
 From 1998 to 2008, Metrolink has had 99 fatalities, more than other commuter rail systems with nearly eight times the ridership.

 Collisions with other Metrolink commuter trains or with freight trains they share the track with.

 Failure to see or inadequate or inoperative signals warning of another train on the tracks.

 If you or a loved one has been injured in a Metrolink accident, contact an experienced train accident attorney in Los Angeles at Grey Law to discuss your case.
 A Los Angeles personal injury lawyer at Grey Law can handle cases for railroad accidents, including: